sonatype/nexus-public/README.md

     Eclipse Foundation.
 All other trademarks are the property of their respective owners.

 -->
-# Nexus Repository Manager OSS Codebase
+# Sonatype Nexus Repository Open Source Codebase

 ## Requirements